HUST-NingKang-Lab/MGM/README.md

 ```

 #### `predict`
-Predicts labels of input data using the expert model.
+Predicts labels of input data using a fine-tuned MGM model.
 If a label file is provided, prediction results will be compared with the ground truth using various metrics.

 **Input:** Corpus from `construct` mode, label file (optional), supervised MGM model
 **Output:** Prediction results in csv format